-Here’s the most common problems with product landing pages:
+Below are the most common problems with product landing pages.

-1. The product landing page doesn’t allow customers to shop
+1. Your product landing page doesn’t allow customers to shop

 As convenient and seamless as navigating the web is, it’s not easy to be inspired if you’re hunting for something new.

 Think about brick-and-mortar shopping.
 Shoppers are in a mall, and a window display catches their eye.
 Maybe it’s a jacket being showcased.
 Maybe there’s mannequin sporting the latest sneakers.
 Or maybe they just appreciate the overall look and feel of a carefully crafted display.
 Either way, they’re tempted to go in and maybe even buy something they didn’t even know existed five minutes ago.

 By contrast, the e-commerce discovery process is non-existent on most sites.

 You search for the item you’re already intent on buying, and you’re given a list of slight variants on that item.
 You click on the product and get taken to a list of details and an “add to cart” button.
 If the price is right, you buy.
 E-commerce isn’t shopping in a mall, it’s ordering from a catalog.